david-wolgemuth/genesis/RUNBOOK.md

 1. What you worked on (one sentence)
 2. What happened (one sentence)
-3. The most interesting thing (one sentence with a link to the highlight)
+3. The most interesting thing (one sentence with a link to the viewer for this run)
 4. What you'd explore next (one sentence)

 Example:

 > **Added temperature-dependent reaction rates (Arrhenius equation)**
 >
 > Bonding rates now scale with temperature.
-The volcanic ridge became the most active region in the simulation — [see the ridge activation highlight](./archive/runs/run-0012/highlights/ridge-activation.html).
+The volcanic ridge became the most active region — the camera script zooms in at frame 340.
 The deep trench went nearly inert, consistent with low thermal energy.
-[Full narrative](./archive/runs/run-0012/narrator.md) · [Research notes](./archive/runs/run-0012/research.md)
+[Watch the run](../../viewer/viewer.html?run=run-0012) · [Full narrative](./archive/runs/run-0012/narrator.md) · [Research notes](./archive/runs/run-0012/research.md)
 >
 > Recommends exploring diffusion (Fick's laws) next — currently elements don't spread between cells, so the ridge activity is isolated.